 According to Dr. Karlyn Barilovits, dean of Walden University’s College of Management and Human Potential, technical abilities are not enough to launch, and then sustain, a successful IT career at the senior level.
 What else is needed?
 Critical thinking, problem solving, and the ability to talk to technical and nontechnical colleagues alike.
 Online DIT degree programs prepare graduates with the strategic leadership and communication skills required to tackle everything from security breaches to advanced payroll systems.

-While you may hear their names used interchangeably, a PhD in Information Technology and a Doctor of Information Technology are not the same degree.
-A PhD in Information Technology focuses primarily on research and theory, with students choosing, and then pursuing, one specific area of research.
-While a DIT degree program also cultivates research skills, it is much broader, instructing students how to apply those research skills to organizations and the broad range of IT problems they may face.
+While these are both doctoral degrees, a PhD in Information Technology and a Doctor of Information Technology are not the same.
+A PhD in Information Technology program focuses primarily on research and theory, with students choosing, and then pursuing, one specific area of research with the goal of contributing new knowledge to the field.
+A DIT degree program also cultivates research skills, but the goal is to use research for practical application, developing solutions for wide range of real-world IT problems that organizations can put into practice.

-If you are already working full time in the information technology sector—or in any other career—you don’t have to drop everything to earn your DIT degree.
-That’s because an online university like Walden can make completing your IT degree more attainable.
-Instead of having to take time off from your current job to attend classes on a campus, you can complete most of your coursework from home on a flexible learning platform that lets you balance your studies with other commitments.
+If you are working full time in the information technology sector—or in any other career—you don’t have to drop everything to earn your DIT degree.
+That’s because an online university like Walden can make completing your IT degree more manageable.
+The ability to access most of your coursework online allows you to balance your studies with other commitments.

 Yes—demand for IT professionals is strong.
-According to the U.S. Bureau of Labor Statistics (BLS), the computer and information technology sectors are expected to add about 377,500 jobs annually through 2032—much faster than the national average for all occupations.1
+According to the U.S. Bureau of Labor Statistics (BLS), the computer and information technology sectors are expected to add about 317,700 jobs annually through 2034—much faster than the national average for all occupations.1 1

 ¹Bureau of Labor Statistics | Computer and Information Technology Occupations.
 National long-term projections may not reflect local and/or short-term economic or job conditions, do not guarantee actual job growth, and are subject to change.